Hadex-Pearl/Tone-Trek/README.md

         - Calculate and normalizes the power values and detects a specific frequency range based on power levels.
         - Controls LEDs to indicate the detection result and communicates the detected frequency using HandleOutput_int.

-7. Output Handling Functions:

-    Several functions are defined to handle different types of data output to the RaspberryPi.
-These functions package and send data using a custom serial communication protocol.

-8. Light LED Function:

-    A function to control LED colors by turning specific pins on or off.
+To compile the code: ```arduino-cli compile --fqbn arduino:mbed:nano33ble dtmf_data_capture``` To upload the code: ```arduino-cli upload -p /dev/ttyACM0 --fqbn arduino:mbed:nano33ble dtmf_data_capture```

+Note: Do this in the Realtime decode folder on your terminal.

-## Capture the tones on Raspberry Pi
+#### Sending tones to Raspberry Pi
-The Raspberry Pi code is in the folder "dtmf_data_capture".
-The code is run on the Raspberry Pi 4.
+The Raspberry Pi code "rpicom.py" is in the folder "dtmf_data_capture".
 The code captures the tones and stores it in a buffer.
-The buffer is then sent to the Raspberry Pi via BLE.

-This Raspberry Pi code performs audio processing using the PDM (Pulse Density Modulation) microphone to analyze incoming audio data.
-Here's a summary of what the code is doing:

-1. Include Libraries: The code includes necessary libraries for Raspberry Pi.
-The code also includes a custom serial communication module.
+Here is a summary of what it does:

-2. Initializing Communication: The script initializes communication with the Arduino by calling csc.rpi_init() with the serial port and baud rate.
+1. Initializing Communication: The script initializes communication with the Arduino by calling csc.rpi_init() with the serial port and baud rate.

-3. Loop Function:
+2. Loop Function:

     - The script enters an infinite loop.
     - It notifies the Arduino that the Raspberry Pi is ready to process a command by calling csc.rpi_tell_ard_ready().